 In the 1970’s prayer meetings began to continue this tradition and took their name from Julian of Norwich, a 14th century anchorite.

-The meetings are held on the second Thursday of each month at 2pm.
-The next meeting will be held on Thursday 10th August at 11 Maisterson Court Nantwich, CW5 5TZ.
+The meetings are usually held on the second Thursday of each month at 2pm, at 11 Maisterson Court Nantwich, CW5 5TZ.
 Please contact the Parish Office for future dates and venue.
 Simple guidance on how to enter the silence us offered if this is something new.
 The format of the meeting begins with a short introductory reading, which is followed by 20 or 30 minutes of silence, to enable personal prayer and meditation, and ends by sharing The Grace.